 3/1 Adjustable-Rate Mortgage Rates

-Hybrid mortgages, such as 3/1 ARMs, provide a variety of benefits, but come also with a downside.
+Hybrid mortgages, like a 3/1 ARM, provide a variety of benefits, but come also with downsides.
 The advantage is that borrowers initially have access to mortgage rates that are usually lower than the ones available to people interested in 15-year or 30-year fixed-rate mortgages.
-However, 3/1 ARMs can be considered risky home loans because homeowners don’t know exactly how much their interest rates will rise after the initial fixed-rate period ends.
+However, 3/1 ARMs can be considered risky home loans because homeowners don’t know exactly how their interest rate will change after the initial fixed-rate period ends.

 Historical 3/1 ARM Rates